 - Determines order to use the Six Hats by the selected participants.

-- Agree time limit for each Hat.
+- Agree a time limit for each Hat.
 Times can vary from 5 minutes to 15 minutes or longer per Hat.

 - Form linkages between the information gathered for each Hat.